alokg-812/IIT-Madras/Java/Week3/README.md

 ## Lecture 3: Polymorphism

-**Dynamic Dispatch** and **Polymorphism** explaination in Java, focusing on how method calls are resolved when using inheritance and method overriding.
+**Dynamic Dispatch** and **Polymorphism** in Java focuses on how method calls are resolved when using inheritance and method overriding.

 ### Method Overriding

 A key capability of inheritance is **method overriding**, where a subclass can provide its own implementation for a method already defined in its superclass.

   * **Overriding:** Multiple methods exist with the **same name and same signature** (list of argument types) in a superclass and its subclass.
-  * **The `super` Keyword:** The overriding method in the subclass can use the `super` keyword to call the original method implementation in the parent class622, 624].
+  * **The `super` Keyword:** The overriding method in the subclass can use the `super` keyword to call the original method implementation in the parent class.

 ### Example: Overriding `bonus()`

-The `Manager` subclass can redefine the `bonus()` method to offer a higher bonus calculation, for instance, a 1.5x multiplier on the standard employee bonus620].
+The `Manager` subclass can redefine the `bonus()` method to offer a higher bonus calculation, for instance, a 1.5x multiplier on the standard employee bonus.

 ```java
 // Employee Class (Superclass)